AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>Making a bad impression</h2>

-Ad tech bills advertisers by the "impression," a semi-mythical event thought to occur when half an advert's pixels are "in view" for one continuous second, or two seconds for video ads (<a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council guidlines</a>).
+Ad tech bills advertisers by the "impression," a semi-mythical event hypothesized, by the <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council</a>, to occur when half an advert's pixels are "in view" for one continuous second (two seconds for video ads).

-Inconveniently, of the impresssions advertisers pay for: Half are <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">"viewed" by bots</a> (search engines, etc.) not by humans. <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">One-quarter are fraud ads</a>, in one of its <a href="https://github.com/hearvox/breaking-news/blob/master/1-Malvertising/Breaking-News-1_Malvertising.md">many forms</a>.
+Inconveniently, <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">bots</a> (search engines, etc.), not humans</a> are the "viewers" of half these paid-for impresssions. <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">Another quarter are fraud ads</a>, in its <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">myriad forms</a>.
 And 15% are broken ads that never display.

-Reid Tatoris, Co-Founder of <a href="http://areyouahuman.com/">Are You a Human?</a>, breaks it down:
+That leaves 15 percent, which Reid Tatoris, Co-Founder of <a href="http://areyouahuman.com/">Are You a Human?</a>, breaks down even further:
 <blockquote>
 <p>We start with the notion that only 15% of impressions ever have the possibility to be seen by a real person.
 Then, factor in that 54% of ads are not viewable (and we already discussed how flawed that metric is), and you’re left with only 8% of impressions that have the opportunity to be seen by a real person.
 Let me clarify: that does not mean that 8% of impressions are seen.
 That means only 8% have the chance to be seen.
 That’s an unbelievable amount of waste in an industry where metrics are a major selling point.</p>
 <cite>&mdash;<em>MediaPost</em> <a href="http://www.mediapost.com/publications/article/219695/the-definition-of-an-ad-impression.html">"The Definition Of An Ad Impression"</a></cite>
 </blockquote>

 <h2>We know what you bought last summer</h2>

 <blockquote>
 <p>My full IP address is being passed around like chips at a Super Bowl party: a total of 291 times.</p>
 <cite>&mdash;Rob Leathern (CEO of <a href="http://optimal.com/">Optimal.com<a>), <a href="https://medium.com/@robleathern/the-mobile-video-ad-lie-938a6de51367#.pplm5xgkz">"The Mobile Video Ad Lie"</a></cite>
 </blockquote>

 <h2>When good ads go bad</h2>
 <blockquote>